danekshea/imx-docs/docs/main/guides/advanced-guides/asset-metadata-refreshes.md

   - Mint an asset
   - Once ready to reveal, update the Metadata API with the properties to be revealed
   - Refresh metadata for the assets to be revealed
 - Ensure your Metadata API availability is aligned with the requirements.
 The metadata refresh service will concurrently request metadata for each asset from your Metadata API and requires a response time of less than 3 seconds per request in order to successfully update the metadata for that asset.
-If the request to the Metadata API fails it will be retried once more before that particular asset is [marked as failed.](#viewing-metadata-refresh-errors)
+If the request to the Metadata API fails it will be retried several times within the next hour before that particular asset is [marked as failed.](#viewing-metadata-refresh-errors)

 ## API